kyle-mcintyre/NewsForYou/README.md

+# NewsForYou
+Django web app designed to summarize and detect political bias in text

+## Installation
+First clone the reposirory, then optionally create a virtual environemt and activate it.
+Next pip install all the requirements.
+Finally cd into the 'newsBiasSite' folder and start the django server.

+'''bash
+git clone ##url##
+python -m venv venv
+./venv/Scripts/activate
+cd newsBiasSite
+pip install -r requirements.txt python manage.py runserver
+'''

 Hello all,

 The goal of this project is to create a website using Django.
 This code base touches many aspects of django, such as databases, the front end, and the backend.